 A broad course designed to expose students to a wide variety of business computations and applications, including percentages, discounts, markups and markdowns, simple interest, payroll, taxes, commissions, banking, business statistics, and the applied use of algebra in solving business problems.

 BUS 297 Personal Finance

-This course is open to both business and non-business majors and provides an overview of the elements necessary for effective personal financial planning.
-Topics include the time value of money; managing your money; managing your credit; borrowing money; personal financial statements; tax concepts; investments; large purchases such as a home or vehicle; life, health, and other types of insurance; retirement planning and estate planning.
+This course is for both business and non-business majors and provides an overview of the elements necessary for effective personal financial planning.
+Topics include the components of a financial plan; personal financial statements; time value of money; managing money; managing liquidity; managing credit; personal loans; tax concepts and planning; investments including stocks, bonds, and mutual funds; purchasing and financing a home; life, health, auto, disability and other types of insurance; retirement planning; and estate planning.